medusajs/medusa/docs/content/homepage.md

 The Medusa Admin provides you with a lot of functionalities and configurations such as Product Management, Order Management, Discounts and Promotions, and more.

-You can install the Medusa admin in 2 steps by following our [Medusa Admin quickstart guide](admin/quickstart.md).
+You can install the Medusa admin in two steps by following our [Medusa Admin quickstart guide](admin/quickstart.md).

 ### The Storefront